GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 per core.
 Fast communication between the nodes is obtained using a single rail Infiniband interconnect from Voltaire (switches) and Melanox (NICs).
 The system runs a version of Linux based on Red Hat Linux Advanced Server.
-GAiN utilized up to 1024 nodes of the cluster while NumPy ran serially on a single node (as it must.)
+GAiN utilized up to 512 nodes of the cluster, using 4 cores per node,  while NumPy ran serially on a single node (as it must.)

-In :ref:`tabscaling`, GAiN is shown to scale up to 2K cores on a modest problem size.
-As shown in :ref:`tabbig`, GAiN is able to run on problems which are not feasible on workstations.
-For example, to store one 100000x100000 matrix of double-precision numbers requires approximately 75GB. ``numpy`` was unable to complete the N=1e4 case.
+In Table :ref:`tabscaling`, GAiN is shown to scale up to 2K cores on a modest problem size.
+As shown in Table :ref:`tabbig`, GAiN is able to run on problems which are not feasible on workstations.
+For example, to store one 100000x100000 matrix of double-precision numbers requires approximately 75GB.

 .. table:: laplace.py for N=1e4.
 One matrix of double-precision numbers is
     approximately 0.75GB.
 For this problem, GAiN scales up to 2K cores.
 The